-Success Stories From PLTW Distinguished Districts and Schools
+Success Stories From PLTW Honored Districts & Schools

 The PLTW recognition program is designed to honor districts and schools committed to increasing student access, engagement, and achievement in their PLTW programs – and we were proud to recognize over 30 PLTW Distinguished Districts and over 350 PLTW Distinguished Schools during the program’s inaugural year.